PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/configuring-gui-components/+page.md

 * The GUI Component stored in the `Button` variable displays a button
 * And so on...

-So, to build a GUI, you must learn which the different GUI components that exist in BagaWork are.
-They are all mentioned on the [Documentation](/documentation/) page, but learning how to use them by reading the documentation can be a bit tricky for beginners, so therefore we have these tutorials, which will give you a gentler introduction to how to use them.
+So, to build a GUI, you must learn which the different GUI components are that exist in BagaWork.
+They are all mentioned on the [Documentation](/documentation/) page, but learning how to use them by only reading the documentation can be a bit tricky for beginners, so therefore we have these tutorials, which will give you a gentler introduction to how to use them.

 ## Creating a new instance of a GUI component
 To use a GUI Component, create a new instance of it by simply writing the name of the constant that stores the GUI Component you want to use.
 For example, to use the `Text` GUI Component, simply write `Text`.
 Easy as that! 🙂